Volunteer at the Lynda Jackson Macmillan Centre

 Volunteers form an integral part of the Lynda Jackson Macmillan Centre team undertaking a wide range of activities, from our ‘frontline’ service in the Drop-in centre to ‘back office’ administrative support.

-The majority of our staff are volunteers; the commitment and dedication they show are greatly valued – we couldn’t do without them.
+The commitment and dedication they show are greatly valued – we couldn’t do without them.

 As many of our volunteer roles are integral to the delivery of our service, a regular commitment to attend may be requested.
 If you feel unable to make a regular commitment but are still interested in helping out, we still want to hear from you!

-If you’d like to find out more about volunteering at the LJMC, please call the Volunteer Coordinator team (020 3826 2515).
+If you’d like to find out more about volunteering at the LJMC, please call the Volunteer Coordinator (020 3826 2514).

 Volunteers who work on a regular basis at the Lynda Jackson Macmillan Centre will be required to attend mandatory training courses (eg, Fire, Health & Safety).
 We are required to obtain Occupational Health Clearance and personal references for all volunteers, together with a Disclosure from the Disclosure & Barring Service.